 Kathy Wengel is the EVP & Chief Global Supply Chain Officer for Johnson & Johnson and across its Consumer, Medical Devices and Pharmaceuticals businesses.
 She is also a member of the company’s Executive Committee.
 Kathy has held various positions with more than 30 year tenure with Johnson & Johnson, including VP of Quality & Compliance (Q&C) and its first Chief Quality Officer and co-led the design of J&J’s enterprise Supply Chain operating model where she also still leads the J&J Supply Chain Leadership Team.
 She is also the executive sponsor for J&J’s Women’s Leadership & Inclusion initiative and for J&J’s Women in Science Technology, Engineering, Math, Manufacturing and Design (WiSTEM2D) program.
 Kathy has been recognized through various awards, including the Women of Excellence Award from the National Association of Female Executives (NAFE) and the AWESOME Legendary Leadership (ALL) Award.
 In 2019, she became the third woman in more than 50 years to receive the Distinguished Service Award (DSA) from the Council of Supply Chain Management Professionals (CSCMP).
 She earned an undergraduate degree in civil engineering and operations research from Princeton University.

-In addition to serving as leader of Nike’s Global Demand and Supply Chain Management (DSM), Amy led the activation of DSM at Nike in 2017, integrating the functions of business planning, retail and supply chain planning and inventory management, and marketplace and supply chain analytics.
-In over 23 years at Nike, Amy’s leadership positions include VP roles for Global Planning, Global Category Operations, and North America Running.
+In addition to serving as leader of Nike’s Global Demand and Supply Chain Management (DSM) team, Amy led the activation of DSM at Nike in 2017, integrating the functions of business planning, retail and supply chain planning and inventory management, and marketplace and supply chain analytics.
+In over 25 years at Nike, Amy’s leadership positions include VP roles for Global Planning, Global Category Operations, and North America Running.
 She began her career at Nike as a Corporate Audit Director and was previously an Audit Director for Harcourt General and an Audit Manager for Deloitte.
 Over the past 12 years, Amy has been awarded Nike’s Global Maxim Award twice.
 She is also the founder and executive sponsor of Nike’s Women of Global Operations employee network, representing over 8,000 female operations professionals worldwide.
 Amy earned her undergraduate degree from the University of New Hampshire and completed an Executive Education program at Harvard Business School.